saschagehlich/hotnode/README.md

 To see growl messages as soon as your node.js process has been restarted, you will need [http://growl.info/extras.php#growlnotify](growlnotify), a command-line based tool for growl.

+For notifications on Ubuntu / Gnome, you need libnotify:

+    sudo apt-get install libnotify-bin

 Install it simply via npm:

     npm install hotnode